mircealungu/reconstruction/2_Abstraction.md

 # To Think About

-- In which way does mapping metrics on visualizations help make sense of the data

 - Why are semi-automatic solutions (~*automation with human in the loop*) always required in Architecture Reconstruction?

 - What is the difference between the views recovered today and a hand-drawn UML diagram or something drawn on the whiteboard?